plutonik-a/berlin-wastewater-dashboard-ts/readme.md

 Each wastewater sample includes multiple gene targets and replicates.

 This dashboard visualizes the aggregated SARS-CoV-2 values per site and date by computing the mean of six dPCR copy numbers (3 × N1 + 3 × N2).

+A weighted time series is also provided that combines all three main wastewater treatment plants (Ruhleben, Schönerlinde, Waßmannsdorf).
+This curve uses 2020 population data for weighting and excludes BER airport, which is considered an external contribution not part of Berlin’s sewage system.

 The displayed min–max range reflects the spread between lowest and highest value per sample.

 Test categories include: